Building Reactive UIs with Signals

 S.on(signal, console.log);

-// γ — just updates the value
+// PART 3 — just updates the value

-const update= ()=> signal(signal()+1);
+const update= ()=> signal.set(signal.get()+1);

 update();